apessina/jamovi-PGM/README.md

 ## Installation in jamovi

-You can install `PGM` by downloading the `.jmo` file available in the last release of this repository and side-load it directly on jamovi interface.
-There is also an example dataset to test and learn how to use this package.
+You can install `PGM` directly on `jamovi` library or by downloading the `.jmo` file available in the last release of this repository and side-load it on jamovi interface.
+There are example datasets to test and learn how to use this package.

 ## Acknowledgements